DimKaisaris/Web-Scraping-with-Python/README.md

 ### Warning :
 The python code works only with the specific website as it targets specific parts inside the html,
-to use it in similar sites it will need only some changes in the for loop in regards of the tag's location.
+to use it in similar sites it will need  some changes in the for loop in regards of the tag's location.